MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Prevent users from fetching files remotely
 <a name="RemoteAccessGPOEnabled"> </a>

-This setting lets you block users from using the fetch feature when they’re signed in to the OneDrive sync client (OneDrive.exe) with their personal OneDrive account.
-The fetch feature lets users go to OneDrive.com, select a Windows computer that's currently online and running the OneDrive sync client, and access all files from that computer.
+This setting lets you block users from using the fetch feature when they’re signed in to the OneDrive sync app (OneDrive.exe) with their personal OneDrive account.
+The fetch feature lets users go to OneDrive.com, select a Windows computer that's currently online and running the OneDrive sync app, and access all files from that computer.
 By default, users can use the fetch feature.

 If you enable this setting, users will be prevented from using the fetch feature.